 [Identification of item], Tillinghast Family Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The Tillinghast Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1958.
+The Tillinghast Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1958, and gift in 2014.

 Processed by Rubenstein Library staff, 1958